publicdocs/uscode/assets/md/titles/usc18A/us/usc/t18a/courtRules1/m__us_usc_t18a_courtRules1_rule11.md

             (L) the court’s obligation to impose a special assessment;

-            (M) in determining a sentence, the court’s obligation to calculate the applicable sentencing-guideline range and to consider that range, possible departures under the Sentencing Guidelines, and other sentencing factors under 18 U.S.C. § 3553(a); and
+            (M) in determining a sentence, the court’s obligation to calculate the applicable sentencing-guideline range and to consider that range, possible departures under the Sentencing Guidelines, and other sentencing factors under 18 U.S.C. § 3553(a);

-            (N) the terms of any plea-agreement provision waiving the right to appeal or to collaterally attack the sentence.
+            (N) the terms of any plea-agreement provision waiving the right to appeal or to collaterally attack the sentence; and

+            (O) that, if convicted, a defendant who is not a United States citizen may be removed from the United States, denied citizenship, and denied admission to the United States in the future.

         (2) Ensuring That a Plea Is Voluntary.
 Before accepting a plea of guilty or nolo contendere, the court must address the defendant personally in open court and determine that the plea is voluntary and did not result from force, threats, or promises (other than promises in a plea agreement).